altruios/namshubettulpa/public/namshubettulpa/chapters/descent-resent-torment.md

 *Felix stared at kent*
 ~Blankly~
 "F::Why?"
-"K::I left a thing I stole from them, near the gutter" *Kent held out Felix's phone, and started walking* "K::Come on."
+"K::I dropped a thing I stole from them, near the gutter" *Kent held out Felix's phone, and started walking* "K::Come on."
 *Felix groaned*
-~The two walked onwards in silence back to the alley~ ~When they arrived the scene was as they had left it~ ~People walked down the street not even looking~ "K::Keep an eye out"
+~The two walked onwards in silence back to the alley~ ~When they arrived the scene was as it had been~ ~People walked down the street not even looking~ "K::Keep an eye out"
 *Kent pointed to the alley door*